Strings in Java vs Strings in C++

 Overview

-A string in C++ is an object of std::string class implemented in the Standard Template Library (STL).
+A string in C++ is an object of the std::string class implemented in the Standard Template Library (STL).
 It represents a collection or sequence of various characters.
 The string class stores the characters as a collection of bytes in contiguous memory locations.

 Introduction